Holistische Arts

 These figures underline two things: HPV is very common, and regular screening is essential for early detection.

 Cervical cancer does not develop overnight.
-It is a process of years.
+It is a process that takes years.
 This provides a crucial window of opportunity to intervene.

 The process from HPV to cervical cancer